lborg019/alain.xyz/portfolio/blog/from-cpp-js-to-rust/index.md

-Rust is becoming very mature as a programming language, with research projects ranging from using it in compilers to web browsers like [Servo](https://servo.org/) to even entire [operating systems](http://www.redox-os.org/) and [game engines](http://www.piston.rs/).
+Rust is becoming very mature as a programming language, with exciting research projects ranging from using it in compilers to web browsers like [Servo](https://servo.org/) to even entire [operating systems](http://www.redox-os.org/) and [game engines](http://www.piston.rs/).

 [Jack Moffitt](https://twitter.com/metajack), developer of the Rust powered browser Servo, said on [The Changelog](https://changelog.com/podcast/228) that:

 > All of [our security critical bugs with Firefox WebAudio] were array out of bounds/use after free errors and all of them would have been prevented by the Rust compiler [ instead of C++ ].

-Now that's not to say that C++ with `vector` and `smart_ptr` couldn't fix that problem, but there is a value in making these features a part of the language.
+Now that's not to say that C++ with `vector` and `smart_ptr` couldn't fix that problem, but there is a value in making these security features a part of the language.
 In addition, Rust features a powerful type system inspired by Functional Programming languages like Ocaml and Haskell, which make types helpful instead of in your way.

 Here we'll be discussing how to migrate from a C++ and JS background to programming in Rust by reviewing: